kelvins/lbph/README.md

 In this section, it is shown a step-by-step explanation of the LBPH algorithm:

 1. First of all, we need to define the parameters (`radius`, `neighbors`, `grid x` and `grid y`) using the `Parameters` structure from the `lbph` package.
 Then we need to call the `Init` function passing the structure with the parameters.
 If we not set the parameters, it will use the default parameters as explained in the [Parameters](#parameters) section.
 2. Secondly, we need to train the algorithm.
-To do that we just need to call the `Train` function passing a slice of images and a slice of labels.
+To do that we just need to call the `Train` function passing a slice of images and a slice of labels by parameter.
 All images must have the same size.
-The labels are used as IDs for the subjects of the images, so if you have more than one image of the same subject, the labels should be the same.
+The labels are used as IDs for the images, so if you have more than one image of the same texture/subject, the labels should be the same.
 3. The `Train` function will first check if all images have the same size.
 If at least one image has not the same size, the `Train` function will return an error and the algorithm will not be trained.
 4. Then, the `Train` function will apply the basic LBP operation by changing each pixel based on its neighbors using a default radius defined by the user.
 The basic LBP operation can be seen in the following image (using `8` neighbors and radius equal to `1`):